Embedding solenoids in foliations: Main Theorems

-The minimal sets of an equicontinuous foliation are submanifolds \cite{Molino1988, ALC2001}, hence if $\F$ has a solenoidal minimal set, then $\F$ cannot be equicontinuous.
-The conclusion that $\F$ is distal in Corollary~\ref{cor-main} also implies that it does not have any leafwise holonomy which is partially hyperbolic, which implies the minimal set $\cS$ is parabolic in terms of the classification scheme of \cite{Hurder2008a}.
+The minimal sets of an equicontinuous foliation are submanifolds \cite{ALC2009}, hence if $\F$ has a solenoidal minimal set, then $\F$ cannot be equicontinuous.
+Thus, the minimal set $\cS$ is parabolic in terms of the classification scheme of \cite{Hurder2009,Hurder2011a}.